Elgedr/Freesia_frontend/README.md

 1. First, please clone our [server/backend repository](https://gitlab.cs.ttu.ee/judjom/iti0302-2021) as well as this frontend repository.
 2. Our SQL database is resided in the Docker image included with the backend repository.
 Please build the Docker image as following:
     - `docker build`
+    - `docker-compose -f docker-compose.yml up -d`
-    - `docker-compose up -d` (twice)
+    - `docker-compose -f docker-compose.liquibase.yml up -d`

-3. When the database is up and running, go to `server/src/main/java/com/freesia/server/ServerApplication.java` and run the `ServerApplication.java` file.
+3. When the database is up and running, go to `server/src/main/java/com/freesia/server/ServerApplication.java` in the backend repo and run the `ServerApplication.java` file.
 Congrats!
 Backend is now running on `localhost:8081`.
 4. Only when the backend is all set up and running, you can run frontend.
 Please open this repository in your terminal and run `ng serve --open`.
 Our website will open on `localhost:4200`.
 5. You did it!
-If you can see a list of flights in the Flights tab on our site under the weather component, everything is working.
+Pat yourself on the back.

 ### How to run backend tests?
 If you're using IntellijIDEA: